 If your credit score is 699 or less, you may find there are borrowing options like a bank less likely to be available, and the interest rates might not be what you hoped.
 Since your credit score gives lenders an idea of what kind of risk you might be as a borrower, your ‘creditworthiness’ is an indicator about whether a lender will probably consider before your application might be approved.
 But the good news is there are many online lenders that will consider your application even if your score is below 700 that also offer reasonable rates.

-If you have outstanding debt, this too can influence lender decisions when trying to get approved for an online loan.
+If you have outstanding debt, this too can influence lender decisions when trying to get approved for online loans.
 When you have a higher debt-to-income ratio (that’s how much of your income goes towards paying your debt) then lenders will presume you might have trouble making payments.
 Keep in mind that it’s not how much you earn each month and that other factors like your spouse’s income or freelancing work can be considered.

 If your monthly income is $5,000 but you pay $1,500 to rent or mortgage, about $1,000 to bills and expenses, and $2,000 towards debt, you might not look like a good prospect to lenders.